doswelleth-zz/beginners-academy/blog.md

 In the mid 1640s, Charles I of England, who believed in the "divine right of kings," [confiscated 130,000 pounds of silver bullion from the Royal Mint](https://en.wikipedia.org/wiki/Charles_I_of_England){:target="_blank"}, calling it "a loan" at 8%.

-Although returned, Goldsmiths were spooked and began withdrawing their gold from the Royal Mint out of fear of future confiscation.
+Although returned, goldsmiths were spooked and began withdrawing their gold from the Royal Mint out of fear of future confiscation.
 Goldsmiths immediately began storing gold in their personal coffers inside private warehouses in London.

 Their clients, too, were satisfied and could easily deposit their gold with a goldsmith, receive a deposit receipt, and crack on.
 The counterfeiting of deposit receipts from these warehouses not surprisingly were circulated and modeled currency for the street.